aggranadoss/amstradcpc-machine-code/amstrad_cpc_exercises_resolved/challenge31/INSTRUCTION.md

 - All code is placed (or pasted) at position 4000

-- the result of its operation can also be seen below this document in a png format.
+- The result of its operation can also be seen below this document in a png format.

 ## The challenge 3.1